Femen: Amina Tyler case

 Amina Tyler (real name Amina Sboui), a Tunisian Femen activist, was arrested on 19 May 2013 in Tunis.
 International protests followed for her release from detention.
-On 12 June 2013 a Tunisian judge convicted two French Femen members and one German Femen member after they were charged with public indecency while protesting for the release of Tyler.
+On 12 June 2013, a Tunisian judge convicted two French Femen members and one German Femen member after they were charged with public indecency while protesting for the release of Tyler.
 Pauline Hillier, Marguerite Stern and Josephine Markmann were released on 26 June 2013 after a Tunisian court lifted their prison sentence.

 Amina Tyler was acquitted for contempt and defamation on 29 July 2013; but she remained jailed pending trial on a separate charge of desecrating a cemetery.

 Femen had staged protests in front of the Grand Mosque of Paris burning a Tawhid flag.
-Amina upon release in August 2013 from detention in a Tunisian jail declared she was leaving the group in protest adding that she thought Femen's actions in Paris were disrespectful to the Muslim world and because she saw a lack of financial transparency in the organization.
+Amina upon release in August 2013 from detention in a Tunisian jail declared she was leaving the group in protest adding that she thought Femen's actions in Paris were disrespectful to the Muslim world and because she saw a lack of financial transparency in the organisation.